Bradly Sinden takes silver after agonising defeat in taekwondo final

 “I wasn’t the best so I just have to take it on the chin and congratulate the other girl.

-“It was a tough draw and I didn’t know who I was going to be fighting until two hours before but no excuses.
+“It was a tough draw and I didn’t know who I was going to be fighting until two hours before, but no excuses.

-“Obviously it’s easy to say ‘woulda coulda shoulda’ but champions adapt and I didn’t.
+“Obviously it’s easy to say ‘woulda, coulda, shoulda’ but champions adapt and I didn’t.

 “It’s going to take a while for the emotions to sink in so I’ll probably take a bit of time out and work out what happens next.
-I’m not committing anything right now.”
+I’m not committing to anything right now.”

-Jones’s Olympic journey may be at its end, Sinden’s though is just beginning.
+Jones’s Olympic journey may be at its end; Sinden’s, though, is just beginning.

-Stream every unmissable moment of Olympic Games Tokyo 2020 live on discovery+, the Streaming Home of the Olympics.
+Stream every unmissable moment of Olympic Games Tokyo 2020 live on discovery+, the Streaming Home of the Olympics

 Join our new commenting forum